Glendale Community College (Glendale - 91208)

 - Glendale Community College is a comprehensive public community college open equally to all adults or high school graduates who can benefit from its programs and services.
 Its primary mission is to prepare students for successful transfer to four-year colleges and universities or for successful placement or advancement in rewarding careers.
 Its mission is also to serve its surrounding community through adult non-credit education and community services courses and programs.

-- The teacher population of 428 teachers has declined by 8% over five years.
+The teacher population of 428 teachers has stayed relatively flat over five years.

 |Glendale Community College (Glendale - 91208)||(CA) Community College Avg.|

 |Carnegie Classification||Baccalaureate / Associates Colleges||Baccalaureate / Associates Colleges|